RadekSimkanic/Linux-SDM-Downloader/README.md

 - Version 1.3.0
 - Added pretty exit error in case of the file is not found.
 - Added function to create and/or enter dedicated download directory in the same directory as the source .sdx file.
-- Added support for Windows
+- Added support for Windows.
-- Added support Python 3
+- Added support Python 3.

 2016-07-28:
 - Version 1.2.0
 - Added functionality that checks for free space on disk.
-- Fix bug - selecting file in groups
+- Fix bug - selecting file in groups.

 2016-06-22:
 - Version 1.1.0